Growing coffee at home is not so difficult, learn everything you need to know on how to grow a coffee plant in this article.

 If you are creating a micro-climate or growing coffee indoors, it requires certain humidity level to thrive.
 You can maintain this by placing it on a pebble tray, misting or using a humidifier.

-When your plant reach up to the height of 2 feet (24″) cut back its growing tip to encourage lateral branching.
+When your plant reaches up to the height of 2 feet (24″) cut back its growing tip to encourage lateral branching.
 Harsh pruning can be done to coffee plant, as it doesn’t mind heavy pruning.
 You don’t need any assistance for this, just pinch and prune off your plant’s new growth to restrict its height.

 How to Harvest

 Four or five years after planting your coffee plant will start to fruit.
 Besides ornamental function, it can be used to save its beans for the preparation of an aromatic beverage.
-Whether you’ll get the best quality beans or not what matters is the satisfaction you’ll have from your own home grown coffee tree.
+Whether you’ll get the best quality beans or not what matters is the satisfaction you’ll have from your own homegrown coffee tree.

-Harvesting process is bit tedious but fruitful.
+The harvesting process is bit tedious but fruitful.
 Read this article on how to harvest coffee for more info.